humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 **Request an infrastucture change**

 There’s an array of tasks that you might need help with.
-Typically, this might be the provisioning of an additional environemnent, or it could be to run an operation that requires a cloud engineer, upgrading PHP for example.
+Typically, this might be the provisioning of an additional environment, or it could be an operation that requires a cloud engineer to run, such as upgrading the PHP version.

 Tasks should be well described with detailed requirements and time scales.
-We cannot guarantee will not be able to service same-day requests, if there's capacity to do so, we will.
+We cannot guarantee we will be able to service same-day requests, however if there is capacity to do so, we will.

 **Ask a question**